rehierl/node-tree-outliner/2-0-core-design/5-3-sectioning-nodes.md

 Note that the direction of the parent property, with regards to all other nodes, is guaranteed to be consistent with the afore mentioned orientation.
-That is, because they will always be associated with the section of a presequent sectioning node.
+That is because they will always be associated with the section of a presequent sectioning node.

 Not associating any sectioning node with its own section guarantees that